Neural Rights Movement

 Bodily Autonomy

 You control your own consciousness.
 No forced retention.
 No compelled forking.
 No unauthorized modifications.
-Your mind is yours.
+This was the lesson of Nairobi and Seoul, and the movement treats it as non-negotiable even when every other position is contested.

 Digital Personhood Alliance (DPA)